Robbe7730/DelayMap/README.md

 }
 ```

-3. Start the frontend by running `npm run serve`
+3. Start the frontend by running `npm run dev`
 4. Go to https://localhost:8080/